 Note: I have not been able to find a quote or statement directly from TLG on this matter and it is unclear where Gary Istok derived his conclusions that kids could safely chew on those Lego® parts.

-Dr. Turner’s study also found (as I have confirmed with the testing done this year) that it is vintage Legos® from the 1970s and 1980s found to have concerning levels of toxicants (including potentially leachable toxicants) – specifically noting Cadmium and Barium (which you can see below in my summary of findings for the vintage block shown on this post.)
+Dr. Turner’s study also found (as I have confirmed with the testing done this year) that it is vintage Legos® from the 1970s and 1980s that have concerning levels of toxicants (including potentially leachable toxicants) — specifically noting Cadmium and Barium (which you can see below in my summary of findings for the vintage block shown on this article).

 Why is Cadmium a problem?

 Cadmium is a known carcinogen.
-[Cadmium has been widely studied and unequivocally shown to cause cancer.]
-You can read more about Cadmium toxicity here on this link.
+(Cadmium has been widely studied and unequivocally shown to cause cancer.)
+You can read more about Cadmium toxicity here, at this link.

 While it is an unknown (and perhaps statistically unlikely) whether or not your kiddo might be more predisposed to developing cancer later in life solely as a result of playing with vintage Legos® — I always err on the side of caution.

-If a regulatory agency (especially a European or Scandinavian agency which generally – across the board – have stricter regulatory standards than those in the United States) says an item is unsafe at a certain level, I think it is a good guideline to follow — irrespective of whether specific ailments or injuries to specific children have been positively established to be attributable to usage of a specific product.
+If a regulatory agency (especially a European or Scandinavian agency which generally — across the board — has stricter regulatory standards than those in the United States) says an item is unsafe at a certain level, I think it is a good guideline to follow, irrespective of whether specific ailments or injuries to specific children have been positively established as attributable to usage of a specific product.

-Our goal as parents today (in 2019) should be to eliminate as many easily avoidable sources of possible exposure to known environmental neurotoxicants from our children’s lives as we can.
+Our goal as parents today (in 2019) should be eliminating as many easily avoidable sources of possible exposure to known environmental neurotoxicants from our children’s lives as we can.